 Conclusion: This device is very expensive with only limiting features.
 It counts and adds coins but it does not sort out coin denominations.
-But nonetheless, kudos still to the manufacturer who efficiently incorporate the variations to coin sizes and currencies for an operation which most devices does not incorporate.
+But nonetheless, kudos still to the manufacturer who efficiently incorporate the variations to coin sizes and currencies for an operation that most devices do not incorporate.
 Aside from that, it is a fast track with 2000 coins per minute and sturdily built for long-term utilization.
 Nevertheless, there are still users who have problems with coins being clogged out during the operation.
 Though, it is easily removed from opening the device as needed.